 Eichrom was founded in 1990 to commercialize chemical separation technology developed in the Chemistry Division at Argonne National Laboratory.
-Since that time, the company has been at the forefront of new product development and commercialization in the areas of radiochemistry, geochemistry, hazardous metals analysis and environmental screening for dioxins and related compounds.
+Since that time, the company has been at the forefront of new product development and commercialization in the areas of radiochemistry, geochemistry, hazardous metals analysis and now nuclear imaging agents and radiopharmaceuticals.

 Eichrom's line of extraction chromatographic resins represents a revolutionary new approach to the chemical separation of actinides and fission products from various sample matrices.
-These products have become the standard technology in the field of radiochemistry with methods used by accredited laboratories and regulatory agencies worldwide (e.g., the US Environmental Protection Agency and the International Atomic Energy Agency.)
+These products have become the standard technology in the field of radiochemistry with methods used by accredited laboratories and regulatory agencies worldwide (e.g., like the US Environmental Protection Agency, International Atomic Energy Agency and others.)